 Monday through Wednesday, campers explore Rock Springs Conservation Area.
 On Thursdays, campers go for a swim.
 On Fridays, campers take a field trip.
-(Two field trips are scheduled for Wednesdays.)
-Earth Adventure campers should bring a sack lunch, although morning and afternoon snacks will be provided.
+Earth Adventure campers should bring a sack lunch.
+Morning and afternoon snacks will be provided.
 Remember to always dress for the weather and for getting dirty, since we have many adventures in store!

 Monday – Friday, 9am – 4pm

 Fee: $120/camper each week

 Discount: $15 off each week for every additional sibling

 Children can play games, create crafts, read books, and more.

 Morning Care: Monday – Friday, 7am – 9am